Historic Sites In Connecticut. More Than Just Parks has 15 incredible must-see sites for you to visit.

 10. Washington-Rochambeau Revolutionary Route National Historic Trail

-The Washington-Rochambeau Revolutionary Route National Historic Trail is a trail that traces the route of the American and French armies during the Revolutionary War.
+We’re on to our Top 10 Historic Sites In Connecticut with a trail that traces the route of the American and French armies during the Revolutionary War.
+At #10 is the Washington-Rochambeau Revolutionary Route National Historic Trail.

 It was established in 2009 and covers over 600 miles of land in the northeastern United States, including parts of Connecticut, Rhode Island, Massachusetts, New York, New Jersey, Pennsylvania, and Delaware.